devcode1981/File-Provider-Storage/doc/howto/troubleshooting.md

 ```

 Somehow, `gitaly/gitaly.config.toml` is missing.
 You can re-create this file by running
-the following in your gdk directory:
+the following in your GDK directory:

 ```sh
 make gitaly-setup